Thesis finishing phase bachelor’s 5 cr./master’s 10 cr.

 Completing a maturity test in EXAM/Moodle

-The Lapland UAS uses the EXAM system to complete a maturity test , for which User instructions have been prepared.
-When a maturity test is completed in the EXAM, the maximum text length is 600 words or 4,500 characters.
+Lapland UAS uses the EXAM system to complete a maturity test, for which user instructions have been prepared.
+When a maturity test is completed in EXAM, the minimum text length is 600 words or 4,500 characters.

 The maturity test can also be written as web text in Moodle.
-In that case, too, the length of the text must be at least 600 words or 4,500 characters.
-For more information on completing the maturity test in Moodle, see degree programme specific learning environments.
+In that case, too, the length of the text must be at least 600 words or 4,500 characters long.
+For more information on completing the maturity test in Moodle, see degree programme specific instructions.

 Evaluation of the maturity test

-The content of the maturity test of a UAS bachelor’s thesis is verified by the teacher instructing the thesis and its linguistic form by the communications teacher.
+The content of the maturity test of a UAS bachelor’s thesis is assessed by the thesis supervisor and its language by the communications teacher.
 The maturity test is evaluated on a scale of pass – fail.
 The evaluation focuses on the following:

 • The content addresses the core issues concerning the title and topic.